 UK

-CB is the owner and CEO of Bruce Shrink Ltd., the publisher of Male Genital Skin Disease, an e-book authored by CB.
+CBB is the owner and CEO of Bruce Shrink Ltd., the publisher of Male Genital Skin Disease, an e-book authored by CBB.
 He has done consultancy work for the British Skin Foundation.
 The fee for this work is usually paid to the British Skin Foundation.
 He is the honorary secretary of the British Skin Foundation, the senior Medical Trustee.
-CB has provided advice to MC2, with a pipeline lichens sclerosis product, for which he has not received payment.
-CB does a dedicated weekly male genital clinic at University College London Hospitals from which his employer receives income.
-CB is a frequent speaker at meetings on male genital dermatology and is in receipt of a grant from a private donor, administered by the British Skin Foundation, to investigate the relationship of lichen sclerosus to penis cancer.
+CBB has provided advice to MC2, with a pipeline lichens sclerosis product, for which he has not received payment.
+CBB does a dedicated weekly male genital clinic at University College London Hospitals from which his employer receives income.
+CBB has a private practice and patients with male genital skin disorders consult him, for which he is remunerated.
+CBB is a frequent speaker at meetings on male genital dermatology (occasionally, his travel and accommodation are subsidised and he received honoraria) and is in receipt of a grant from a private donor, administered by the British Skin Foundation, to investigate the relationship of lichen sclerosus to penis cancer.
+He has been appointed to lead the 2024 reiterate of the British Association of Dermatology Guidelines on lichen sclerosus; he has previously been contributor.
+Occasionally, CBB provides expert advice medical litigation, for which he receives remuneration.
 He is an author of a number of references cited in this topic.

 Colm O'Mahony, MD, FRCP, BSc, DIPVen